Robert Blair (moderator): Family

-He married (1) on 16 July 1626, Beatrix (died July 1632, aged 27), daugh. of Robert Hamilton, merchant, burgess of Edinburgh, and had issue – James, min. of Dysart; Robert; Jean (marr.
-William Row, min. of Ceres).
-He married (2) Katherine, daugh. of Hugh Montgomerie of Braidstane, Viscount Airds, and had issue – William; David, min. of Old Kirk Parish, Edinburgh [father of Robert B., min. of Athelstane-ford, author of The Grave]; Samuel; John, writer, Edinburgh, born 1640; Archibald; Alexander in Edinburgh; Andrew, born 1644; Montgomery, born 1646; Hugh, merchant, Edinburgh; Catherine (marr.
-George Campbell, min. of Old Kirk, Edinburgh, and Professor of Divinity).
+(1) on 16 July 1626, Beatrix (died July 1632, aged 27), daughter of Robert Hamilton, merchant, burgess of Edinburgh.
+They had three children - James, one of the ministers of Dysart; Robert; and Jean, who married William Row, minister of Ceres.

+(2) Katherine, daughter of Hugh Montgomerie of Braidstane, Viscount Airds.
+They had nine children - William; David, minister of Old Kirk Parish, Edinburgh (father of Robert Blair, minister of Athelstane-ford, poet and author of The Grave); Samuel; John, writer; Archibald; Alexander; Andrew; Montgomery; Hugh, merchant, (grandfather of Dr. Hugh Blair); and Catherine (married George Campbell, minister of Old Kirk, Edinburgh, and Professor of Divinity).